Sampling of the Wiener Process for Remote Estimation over a Channel with Random Delay: Introduction

+Our goal is to find an optimal \emph{online} sampling strategy that minimizes the MSE in \eqref{eq_MSE11111} by choosing the sampling times $S_i$ \emph{causally} subject to the sampling rate constraint \eqref{eq_rate_constraint}.
 The contributions of this paper are summarized as follows: \ifreport \begin{itemize} \else \begin{itemize}[leftmargin=*] \fi \item We formulate the optimal sampling problem as a constrained continuous-time Markov decision problem with a continuous state space, and solve it exactly.
-We prove that the optimal sampling strategy is a threshold policy, and find the optimal threshold.
+We prove that the optimal online sampling strategy for the Wiener process is a threshold policy\footnote{ A sampling policy is said to be a \emph{threshold} policy if a new sample is taken when a threshold condition is satisfied.
+Examples of threshold policies can be found in Section \ref{sec:samplingpolicies}.}, and find the optimal threshold.
 Let $Y$ be a random variable with the same distribution as $Y_i$.
-The optimal threshold is determined by $f_{\max}$ and $W_Y$, where $W_Y$ is a random variable that has the same distribution with the amount of signal variation $(W_{t+Y} - W_t)$ during the random service time $Y$.
-The random variable $W_Y$ illustrates a tight \emph{coupling} between the source process $W_t$ and the service time $Y$ in the optimal sampling policy.
+The optimal threshold is determined by $f_{\max}$ and $W_Y$, where $W_Y$ is a random variable that has the same distribution as the amount of signal variation $(W_{t+Y} - W_t)$ that occurs during the random service time $Y$.
+The random variable $W_Y$ indicates a tight \emph{coupling}, in the optimal sampling policy, between the source process $W_t$ and the service time $Y$.

-\item Our threshold-based optimal sampling policy has an important difference from the previous threshold-based sampling policies studied in, e.g., \cite{Astrom2002,Hajek2002,Hajek2008,Lipsa2009, Nuno2011,nayyar2013,Molin2012, ChakravortyTAC2017,imer2010,wu2013,Rabi2012,Basar2014,GaoACC2015, GaoCDC2015, Gao2016,GaoACC2016,GaoAsilomar2016,GaoCDC2016,CHAKRAVORTY2016,ChakravortyISIT2017}: {\blue We have proven that, because of the queueing system model and the strong Markov property of the Wiener process, it is suboptimal to take a new sample when the server is busy.
-Consequently, the threshold should be \emph{disabled} when the server is busy and \emph{reactivated} once the server becomes available again.} On the other hand, sampling policies that ignore the idle/busy state of the server, such as periodic sampling, can have a large estimation error.
+\item Our threshold-based optimal sampling policy has an important difference from the previous threshold-based sampling policies studied in, e.g., \cite{Astrom2002,Hajek2002,Hajek2008,Lipsa2009, Nuno2011,Molin2012, nayyar2013,Rabi2012,Basar2014,GaoACC2015, GaoCDC2015, Gao2016,GaoACC2016,GaoAsilomar2016,GaoCDC2016,CHAKRAVORTY2016,ChakravortyISIT2017,Chakravorty2018}: {\blue We have proven that it is better to not take any new sample when the server is busy.
+Consequently, the threshold should be \emph{disabled} when the server is busy and \emph{reactivated} once the server becomes available again.} This is one of the reasons that sampling policies that ignore the state of the server, such as periodic sampling, can have a large estimation error.

-\item In the absence of the sampling rate constraint (i.e., $f_{\max}=\infty$), the optimal sampling strategy is \emph{not} zero-wait sampling in which a new sample is generated once the previous sample is delivered; {\blue rather, it is optimal to wait for a certain amount of time after the previous sample is delivered, and then take the next sample.}
+\item We show, perhaps surprisingly, even in the absence of a sampling rate constraint (i.e., $f_{\max}=\infty$), the optimal sampling strategy is \emph{not} zero-wait sampling in which a new sample is generated once the previous sample is delivered; {\blue rather, it is optimal to wait for a certain amount of time after the previous sample is delivered, and then take the next sample.}